 What is SAF made from?

-SAF can be produced from a variety of sustainable resources, also known as feedstocks.
+Sustainable Aviation Fuel (SAF) can be produced from a variety of sustainable resources, also known as feedstocks.
 This includes forestry and agricultural waste, used cooking oil, carbon captured from the air, and green hydrogen.
-SkyNRG does not use food crops, like soy and palm oil as these sources can be responsible for high rates of deforestation.’
+SkyNRG does not use food crops, like soy and palm oil as these sources can be responsible for high rates of deforestation.

 Read more on SAF technologiesVisit our Technology page

-What are the benefits of SAF compared to fossil jet fuel?
+What are the benefits of Sustainable Aviation Fuel (SAF) compared to fossil jet fuel?

-SAF emits a minimum of 75% less emissions compared to fossil jet fuel, including from production, distribution, transportation and combustion.
-It also reduces other harmful emissions like particulates and sulfur by 90% and 100% respectively.
+Based on our own Life Cycle Analysis, a specific batch of SAF can reduce emissions by 75% or more, compared to fossil jet fuel over its entire life span.
+This includes production, distribution, transportation and combustion.
+It can also reduce other harmful emissions like particulates and sulfur by 90% and 100% respectively.
 These reductions are critical ways to reduce the impact of climate change on our planet.